 This section contains information about requirements relating to farm land and farm land securities under the Overseas Investment Act 2005 (“Act”) and Overseas Investment Regulations 2005 (“Regulations”); and information you must include in your application for consent.
 If you still have questions after reading this material, please contact us.

 Key Points about Farm Land

-- The Minister of Finance has identified certain factors that are of high relative importance when determining whether an overseas investment in large areas of farm land will, or is likely to, benefit New Zealand and whether that benefit will, or is likely to be, substantial and identifiable.
+The Minister of Finance has identified certain factors that are of high relative importance when determining whether an overseas investment in ‘rural land’ will, or is likely to, benefit New Zealand and whether that benefit will, or is likely to be, substantial and identifiable.

 - Failing to identify that land is farm land and not advertising

 - Failing to advertise within the correct time period or for the correct time period